Scope and arrangement

 -

-The printed matter consists of a file of miscellaneous ephemera including flyers, newsletters, press releases, announcements, programs, and pamphlets arranged alphabetically by author, by corporate title, or by subject.
-There is a separate file of unsorted press and magazine clippings; and three oversized posters relating to the homophile movement in Toronto.
+The printed matter includes flyers, newsletters, press releases, announcements, programs, and pamphlets arranged alphabetically by author, by corporate title, or by subject.
+There is a separate file of unsorted press and magazine clippings.

 -